 The summary states that to generate a feasible amount of methane to support a digester, it is estimated that 10 to 12 tons/d, with 8-10% contamination and 80% of the contamination being bioplastics, can produce about 70 Nm3/h of biogas.
 This is the amount of biogas needed to produce 200 kg/day of hydrogen, which is the smallest commercially available packaged system.
 The greenhouse gas emission (GHG) for IngeoTM is currently 1.3 kg CO2 eq./kg polymer compared to approx. 3.2 kg CO2 eq./kg polymer for PET.
 Therefore, implementing anaerobic digestion for PLA can reduce around 942.5 kg – 1132 kg per day of CO2 equivalent emissions.

 A total of 1 ton per day of undigested bioplastic with 30% of total solids will be sent to landfills; 3 tons per day of dewatered digestate cake can be utilized for composting, and Class A fertilizer can be produced.
 The research on anaerobic degradation of biopolymers is still in its infancy.
 Therefore, this report has discussed different pre-treatment alternatives to treat PLA such as physical, chemical, and thermal treatments.
-This report suggests on-site segregation benefits of the current solid waste management scenario in the commercial sector of Plano, Texas.
-Organic waste generated from a cafeteria of the commercial sector in Plano caused an environmental impact on landfills.
-This report consists of a description of existing scenarios and possible pre-treatment alternatives for bioplastic degradation generated from the commercial sector.
+The findings suggests on-site segregation benefits of the current solid waste management scenario in the commercial sector of Plano, Texas.
+This report consists of a description of existing scenarios and possible pre-treatment alternatives for bioplastic degradation generated from the commercial sector in hopes of finding a solution good for people, our planet, and that can be a viable and profitable solution for a city like Plano, Texas.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org.